 Do you have excellent credit?
 If so, banks are actively looking to win you as a new credit card customer by offering some unprecedented deals.
 Although banks have been more careful about acquiring customers with questionable credit since the 2008 Financial Crisis, they are now fighting harder than ever to win coveted customers with great credit.
 If you are in the excellent credit sweet spot, they are effectively giving you money (and a lot of it) to use their credit cards.
 These are the top 7 deals you can take advantage of today:

 Blue Cash Preferred Card from American Express: The Blue Cash Preferred Card from American Express (a NextAdvisor advertiser) is such a great cash back card that I have one.
 You’ll earn a spectacular 6% cash back at supermarkets (on up to $6K in purchases annually), 3% on gas and at department stores like JCP, Kohl’s and Macy’s, and 1% on everything else.
-Plus you’ll get a $150 intro bonus after spending $1,000 on purchases with your new Card in the first three months – that’s a 15% cash back bonus on the first $1,000 you spend!
+And if you apply by 1/11/2017, you’ll earn a very generous 10% back on Amazon.com purchases made in the first 6 months, up to $200 cash back.
+Plus you’ll get a $150 intro bonus after spending $1,000 on purchases with your new card in the first three months – that’s a 15% cash back bonus on the first $1,000 you spend!
 In addition you’ll enjoy a 0% 12-month intro APR on purchases and balance transfers.
-There is a $95 annual fee (just $75 if your application is received by 8/3/16), but depending upon your spending patterns this card should easily pay for itself and then some.
+There is a $95 annual fee, but depending upon your spending patterns this card should easily pay for itself and then some.
+For example, if you max out your spending at supermarkets up to the $6,000 limit, you’ll get $360 cash back on groceries alone (plus 1% back after that), which still gives you a total of $265 cash back for the year after subtracting the $95 annual fee!
+That doesn’t even include the $150 intro bonus, which would get you up to $415 cash back just on groceries and the intro bonus.
 If you want a similar card that has no annual fee, check out Blue Cash Everyday Card from American Express, which has the same 12-month 0% APR but lower cash back rates and a slightly lesser intro bonus.
+The lower cash back rate on groceries for this card (3%) means it will only earn you a max of $180 in cash back on groceries each year as opposed to the $360 Blue Cash Preferred from American Express will earn, but it’s still a worthy card to have in your wallet, particularly if you don’t want to pay an annual fee.

 Chase Slate: This card was designed with credit card balance consolidation in mind.
 It’s the only card we’ve found with both a lengthy 0% introductory APR and no balance transfer fee.
 Its 15-month, 0% introductory APR on both balance transfers and purchases translates to interest-free payments until 2017.
 Plus, there are no balance transfer fees during the first 60 days of card membership.
 This is a big deal, as depending upon how much you plan to transfer, balance transfer fees can really add up.
 In fact, a $0 intro balance transfer fee can save you hundreds of dollars in fees, and the $0 annual fee is also a money-saver.
 So if you have excellent credit, you absolutely should not be paying any credit card interest.
 Get this card and transfer your balances.